machanism-org/machai/bindex-maven-plugin/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/org.machanism.machai/bindex-maven-plugin.svg)](https://central.sonatype.com/artifact/org.machanism.machai/bindex-maven-plugin)

-Bindex Maven Plugin is a Maven plugin that generates and registers **Bindex metadata** for Maven projects in the Machanism/Machai ecosystem.
+Bindex Maven Plugin is a Maven plugin for generating, updating, and optionally publishing **Bindex metadata** for Maven modules.

-It runs Bindex against your project directory to produce a structured index for library discovery, integration, and assembly workflows.
-The plugin supports first-time index creation and incremental refreshes, and it can publish the resulting metadata to an external registry endpoint.
+It integrates the Machai/Bindex indexing workflow into your build by scanning the current project directory (using a configured GenAI provider/model) and producing a structured index that can be used for capability-based discovery, semantic search, integration, and assembly workflows across the Machanism ecosystem.

+When desired, the plugin can also publish the generated metadata to an external registry endpoint so other tools and services can discover the project by its capabilities rather than only by Maven coordinates.

 ## Installation Instructions